Platelet-Rich Plasma Therapy Part 1: Does PRP Work for Chronic Tendinitis?

 What is Platelet-Rich Plasma therapy?
 While PRP has been used over the last decade by many professional athletes (think golfer Tiger Woods, basketball star Stephen Curry and football player Jameis Winston, it is a relatively new advancement for treating musculoskeletal injuries in the general population.
 PRP is made in a simple in-office procedure by taking a small sample of a patient’s blood and then spinning it in a centrifuge machine which separates out the red blood cells.
 The remaining plasma portion has a high concentration of platelets (up to 8 times that of whole blood) which contains cells such as growth factors and stem cell signaling markers.
 These cells are vital for tissue healing and regeneration.
 The PRP is then precisely injected using ultrasound guidance into an area of soft tissue injury to promote the body’s natural healing process and help repair and rebuild the damaged tissue.
 This accelerated healing process leads to a faster and more efficient restoration of the injured tissue to a healthy state, thereby improving pain and overall function.

 Platelet-Rich Plasma is no longer just for professional athletes.
-It is now readily available to any patient, from a college athlete who wants to speed up recovery to get back into the game or an older adult struggling with pain secondary to chronic tendonitis or arthritis.
-We offer this in-office procedure in both the Phoenix and Mesa locations of Desert Spine and Sports Physicians.
+It is now readily available to any patient, from a college athlete who wants to speed up recovery to get back into the game or an older adult struggling with pain secondary to arthritis or chronic tendinitis in Mesa or Phoenix.
+We offer this in-office procedure in the Phoenix, Scottsdale, and Mesa locations of Desert Spine and Sports Physicians.
 If you have an injury that doesn’t seem to be healing with other standard non-surgical treatments such as activity modification, anti-inflammatories, physical therapy, and steroid injections, PRP may be a good option for you.
-To learn more about PRP injections, you can check out our PRP handout and Pure PRP brochure.
-And in the meantime, stay tuned for Part 2 of this blog on PRP where we will look at the studies that show that PRP is also efficacious for patients with joint arthritis.
+PRP is safe for most patients with some of the rare contraindications including history of metastatic disease, active infection, or very low blood count.
+5 To learn more about PRP injections, you can check out our PRP handout and Pure PRP brochure.
+For more information, check out Part 2 of this blog on PRP where we look at the studies that show that PRP is also efficacious for patients with joint arthritis.
 Exciting new research is on the way!

 2 Tseng, CY, Lee, JP, et al. Topical cooling (icing) delays recovery from eccentric exercise-induced muscle damage.
 J Strength Cond Res.2013;27(5):1243-61.